-In 1980, Dr. Erika Freidmann published the first results of groundbreaking research on the health benefits of pets.
+In 1980, Dr. Erika Friedmann published the first results of groundbreaking research on the health benefits of pets.
 In this study, Dr. Friedmann found that pet ownership made a significant difference in the survival rate of those who had suffered a heart attack—94% of the heart patients with a fur baby at home survived serious heart attacks for at least a year, compared to 72% of those who had no animal pal.
 Later studies added to the heart healthy benefits of having a pet, finding those with pets had better cardiovascular health and reduced hypertension.

 In a study of doctors’ visits among Medicare recipients in California, even those who experienced multiple negative life events such as the death of a spouse or friend had no increase in the number of doctors’ visits compared to those who didn’t share their homes with a furry friend.
 In the study, dog owners had the greatest resistance to illness and disease.

 Additionally, we who share our home with a pet also tend to require fewer visits to primary care providers, which may also be due to better overall health that loving a pet offers us humans.
 Folks who own a dog benefit even more from an increased moderate level of physical activity through daily walks and time spent outdoors playing with their canine companion.

+Pets increase our sense of well-being and boost our psychological health.
+Walking Spot becomes for many seniors a way to interact with neighbors and the community around them.
 Pet owners strengthen their social connections by meeting new friends—both furry and human—and bonding with fellow dog lovers.
 Dog are a great “ice breaker” and dog owners are five times more likely to get to know their neighbors than owners of other types of pets, and twice as likely to forge friendships with people they meet through their pet.
-Daily walks also helps seniors stay familiar with their surroundings and helps them feel safe.
+Daily walks also help older adults stay familiar with their surroundings and helps them feel safe.

 Having a pet alleviates depression in people of all ages, a fact now well established by research.
-For much older seniors, or those with mobility issues and limited contact outside their home, those with pets show less depression and more resilience against everyday challenges.
+For much older adults, or those with mobility issues and limited contact outside their home, those with pets show less depression and more resilience against everyday challenges.
 Animals provide older adults with structure and give them a sense of purpose—a reason to get up in the morning, get dressed, and attend to the needs of their four-legged companion.
-Often, if the seniors were parents, those instincts come online again and subtly ignite the pet owners to be present and on alert because of the charge in their care.
+Often, if the older adults were parents, those instincts come online again and subtly ignite the pet owners to be present and on alert because of the charge in their care.